SModelS/smodels/docs/manual/source/TheoryPredictions.rst

 Theory Predictions for Upper Limit Results
 ------------------------------------------

+Computation of the signal cross-sections for a given
+|ULr| takes place in two steps.
+First selection of the
-In order to compute the signal cross-sections for a given |ULr|, so it can be compared against the upper limits, it is first necessary to select the |elements| generated by the model :doc:`decomposition <Decomposition>` and then cluster them according to their masses.
+|elements| generated by the model :doc:`decomposition <Decomposition>` and then clustering
+of the selected elements according to their masses.
 These two steps are described below.

 .. _ULselection: